'save as' redownloads the data

 Alternately, you could vote on the bug to keep track of its progress.

-About the current options in Firefox to pause and resume downloads, see Find and manage downloaded files under the section, How can I manage my downloaded files?
+About the current options in Firefox to pause and resume downloads, see Where to find and manage downloaded files in Firefox under the section, How can I manage my downloaded files?

 If you have other issues with Firefox not related to downloading or saving files, I would suggest asking a new question, since the Forum rules and guidelines say,